deadc0de6/dotdrop/docs/config/config-file.md

     * Using dotfiles block [upignore](config-dotfiles.md)
     * Using the command line switch `-i`/`--ignore`

-The ignore pattern must follow Unix shell-style wildcards, like, for example `*/path/to/file`.
+The ignore pattern must follow Unix shell-style wildcards, like, for example `*/path/to/file` for files or `*/path/to/directory/*` for directories.
 Make sure to quote these when using wildcards in the config file.

 ```yaml